My haiku is a finalist in a haiku contest at Better Than Starbucks.

 Forge Literary Magazine has nominated my nonfiction piece, A Quiet Man, for a Best of the Net award.

-My review of Steven Pinker's, “The Sense of Style,” is up at Internet Review of Books.
+My review of "Unlikely Companions" is now up at the Internet Review of Books.